jsiegenthaler/homebridge-eosstb/README.md

 ```

 ## Remote Control Supported Keys
-The following keys are supported by in the Apple TV Remote in the Control Center
+The following keys are supported by in the iOS Remote in the Control Center

 * Navigation (Up/Down/Left/Right)
 * OK